superpaul/style-guide/sunstarcebunewsstyle.md

 The apostrophe is used to form the plural only for single letters, but not for others.

-So: straight A's, dot your t's, but 1960s, 80s.
+**So**: straight A's, dot your t's, but 1960s, 80s.
 Exceptions: do's and don'ts. appraise (to set a monetary value on), apprise (to inform)

 **arbitrate**, **mediate**

-An arbitrator gives a binding decision in a dispute.
-A mediator makes a recommendation and tries to persuade the parties in a dispute to agree.
+An *arbitrator* gives a binding decision in a dispute.
+A *mediator* makes a recommendation and tries to persuade the parties in a dispute to agree.

 **ascent** (a climb), **assent** (an agreement)